phucvu-nyu/bst236/docs/chapter_workflow/git.md

     ```
     This OVERWRITES the remote repository with your local changes, discarding commits F and G completely.
 This is dangerous since we no longer have record of F and G<br>
     **Option 2: rebase (recommend)**
+    If you don't have any direct conflict with the remote, this should be enough
     ```bash
-    git fetch origin main # let your local knows about the updates in remote main git rebase # add those updates to the history,then add the changes you made git push
+    git fetch origin main # let your local knows about the updates in remote main git rebase origin/main # add those updates to the history,then add the changes you made git push origin main
     ```
     ```bash
     A---B---C---F---G (remote repo main)